On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Short-time linear and bilinear Strichartz estimates

-is also valid and is the rescaled version of \cite[Theorem~2,~p.~120]{MoyuaVega2008}.\\ Furthermore, in \cite{MoyuaVega2008} is carried out a more precise analysis of bilinear estimates on the torus, also investigating the dependence on the separation of $\text{supp}(\hat{u}_0)$, $\text{supp}(\hat{v}_0)$ and the time-scale for which one wants to prove a generalized estimate.
-It turns out that it is enough to require $\text{dist}(\text{supp}(\hat{u}_0),\text{supp}(\hat{v}_0)) \gtrsim N$ and one still finds \eqref{eq:bilinearStrichartzEstimateTorusI} and \eqref{eq:bilinearStrichartzEstimateTorusII} to hold.
-This resembles once more bilinear Strichartz estimates on the real line.\\ We have the following shorttime maximal function estimate (cf. \cite{Vega1992, MoyuaVega2008}):
+In \cite{MoyuaVega2008} is carried out a more precise analysis of bilinear estimates on the torus, also investigating the dependence on the separation of $\text{supp}(\hat{u}_0)$, $\text{supp}(\hat{v}_0)$ and the time-scale.
+It turns out that it is enough to require